 - In vitro fertilization (IVF) – Among the more commonly known infertility treatments, IVF is a method of extracting eggs from a woman and combining them with sperm in a laboratory where fertilization occurs.
 After three to five days, embryos are transferred into the woman’s uterus to maximize the chance for pregnancy.

 - Pre-implantation genetic diagnosis – This procedure can improve the chances of having a healthy child for couples who are carriers of inherited disorders such as cystic fibrosis.
 It is used in conjunction with in vitro fertilization.
 Once the fertilized eggs begin to divide, the physician can remove a cell and analyze its genetic material.
 The eggs without abnormal genetic material can then be implanted in the woman’s uterus.

 - Surgery – Surgery can be a treatment option to address conditions such as endometriosis, blocked or damaged fallopian tubes, and other factors affecting fertility.
 Depending on the woman’s condition, laparoscopic surgery can be utilized.

 - Donor egg implantation – This technique is typically used when a woman lacks viable eggs because of advanced age, disease, or other abnormalities, or to avoid passing on a known genetic disease to the child.
 It involves taking eggs, usually donated by a younger woman, fertilizing them with the sperm of the recipient woman’s partner, and inserting them into her uterus.

-Tampa General Hospital’s specialists are highly specialized and skilled in the use of an array of infertility treatments.
+Tampa General Hospital’s fertility doctors are highly specialized and skilled in the use of an array of infertility treatments.
 Utilizing cutting-edge technology and multispecialty treatment plans, our infertility treatments can produce favorable outcomes for our patients.